What is Kea?

 These provide a stable foundation that all other features are built on.

-• Think of actions as a unified messaging bus that every part of your app uses to communicate.
+as a unified messaging bus that every part of your app uses to communicate. - Think of

-• Think of reducers as the only "write" operation in the entire system, and only in response to actions.
+as the only "write" operation in the entire system, and only in response to actions. - Think of

-You can run side-effects in response to actions with listeners, or subscribe to changes in values with subscriptions.
+You can run side-effects in response to actions with listeners

 Data layer